kibook/s1kd-tools/tools/s1kd-instance/README.md

 -   Filtering on user-supplied applicability definitions, so that non-applicable elements and (optionally) unused applicability annotations are removed in the instance.
-The definitions can be supplied directly or read from a PCT (Product Cross-reference Table).
+The definitions can be supplied directly or read from a Product Cross-reference Table (PCT).

 -   Filtering on skill levels and security classifications to remove sensitive data.

--   Using a CIR (Common Information Repository) to produce a standalone instance from a CIR-dependent master.
+-   Using a Common Information Repository (CIR) to produce a standalone instance from a CIR-dependent master.

 Any combination of these methods can be used when producing an instance.